 For ultra-high net worth retirees, this problem is particularly severe, because you can lose a sizable portion of your hard-earned savings and not have time to gain back the financial security they were providing.
 This forces you to downsize your retirement plans.

 As another writer puts it, “If we don’t calculate the income and savings we need based on the values and lifestyle we want, that’s what can lead to a false sense of security.
 A big pot of money is just that – a big pot of money.”

 Your values and lifestyle determine how much you spend.
 And they also therefore must determine how you invest.
 If you lose a huge percentage of your wealth in a market crash after you retire and you’re no longer earning income, then your lifestyle plans will have to be scaled down permanently.
 That big pot of money suddenly becomes a mid-size pot.

-So how should you be investing so as to preserve your wealth and have true financial security?Here’s a story about how so many financial advisors mislead their clients and offer terrible advice.
+So how should you be investing so as to preserve your wealth and have true financial security?(See 14 ways to preserve your wealth).

 Advisor’s Terrible Advice a Prelude to Financial Loss (based on a real story)

 A particular business owner sold his business after a successful career, and reaped a few hundred million windfall to live off during retirement.
 That’s a good day.
 The question though is, what do you do with that windfall?

 It’s not so different than winning the lottery and taking a lump sum award.
 How do you wisely manage that so you preserve your financial security throughout your retirement?
 Need Help Planning a Business Sale?
 Use Our Business Exit Strategy Checklist

 This business owner’s financial advisors recommended – strongly and repeatedly – that he allocate his windfall in a 70% stock, 30% bond portfolio.
 We cannot tell you how many financial advisors we have seen recommending this exact same allocation.
 It’s like they all learn it in school and just parrot it as standard procedure for all their clients.